Machel54/Pig-dice/README.md

 * push back your changes to gh-pages to deploy the app to a live site

 ## Known Bugs
 some bugs you might encounter like me drawing basis from a foreign source is the use of query selectors instead of id's and classes since they only pic the first element of the specified file and any error or confusion will cause a chain effect on the js script.the program is not showing the current score of the player.

 ## Technologies Used
-* html
+* HTML
-* css
+* CSS
-* javascript
+* JavaScript
-* bootstrap
+* Bootstrap

 ### License ###
 {MIT License.}